 King Cross station & Harry Potter

 Harry Potter fans love visiting Kings Cross station, which is home to the famous Platform 9 3/4.
-Kings Cross station is where the Hogwarts Express departs from at the beginning of each magical school year.
+Kings Cross is where the Hogwarts Express departs from at the beginning of each magical school year.
 Fans can visit the secret entrance to the platform and get their photo taken.
 There’s also a Harry Potter shop on-site with wands, broomsticks and all the magical supplies a wizard (or muggle) could ever need.

 The British Library